Axel-Bellay/magpie/docs/study/Notes.md

  - I noticed some occurrences of dead variables in the code, most notably in the `BasicAlgorithm` class(signaled by comments).
     Variables and dict values are assigned, then re-assigned later without being used once.
 These make the code more confusing and induce errors.
- - The `evaluate_variant(software, variant)` is duplicated in the `BasicAlgorithm` class and     the `Basic_Software` class. software variants already have a reference to their original software, thus contain all the necessary data to execute this method properly.
-Rather than Have two instance of this method scatered in two classes, why not just have one, inside the that makes the most sense?

 ***